Skip to main content

 Full State Hospital Distribution (enlarged)

-This visualisation is useful because it distinguishes centralization (high concentration into one or two institutions) from more distributed care structures where demand is spread across several centres.
-It is also suggestive of direct operational implications, as centralised settings favour in-house molecular pathology and sequencing, while distributed settings typically rely on shared or networked testing workflows.
+This visualisation is useful because it distinguishes centralization from more distributed care structures where demand is spread across several centres.
+It also suggests direct operational implications: centralised settings favour in-house molecular pathology and sequencing, while distributed settings typically rely on shared or networked testing workflows.

 Cancer Subtypes at Hospital Level

-Looking at cancer subtypes at the hospital level makes it possible to assess not only where oncology activity is concentrated, but also which diagnostic and molecular workflows are most likely frequently used within individual centres:
+Looking at cancer subtypes at the hospital level makes it possible to assess not only where oncology activity is concentrated, but also which diagnostic and molecular workflows are most likely used most frequently within individual centres:

 Tumour-type breakdown in top hospitals (5 cancers)